-Everything You Need to Know About the Duchess of York’s Upcoming Novel
+Everything You Need to Know About the Duchess of York’s New Novel

-Though she has mastered the art of children’s writing, (titles include Little Red and Ballerina Rosie), and has a number of non-fiction titles under her wing, Sarah Ferguson, The Duchess of York is now turning her hand to historical fiction.
-The author and philanthropist’s debut novel Her Heart for a Compass is set to be released this summer – a literary indulgence for royal enthusiasts to look forward to this year.
+Though she has mastered the art of children’s writing, (titles include Little Red and Ballerina Rosie), and has a number of non-fiction titles under her wing, Sarah Ferguson, The Duchess of York has turned her hand to historical fiction.
+The author and philanthropist’s debut novel Her Heart for a Compass is out today, 3 August – a literary indulgence for royal enthusiasts.

 You might also like...